Viha123/quakece/README.md

 - Negamax and Alpha Beta Pruning Search.
 - Move ordering based on captures first that massively reduce search space of the Alpha beta pruning
 - Piece Square Tables for the evaluation function
+- Quiescence search
+- Collect principal variation moves (for the non quiescence search)

 ## Features To Add:
 - Refactor code to better follow best pracitces
 - Improve Endgame Evaluation.
-- Quiescence search
 - UCI compatibility
-- Collect principal variation moves
 - Transposition Tables ?
 - Iterative Deapening and add timer logic
 - MAYBE (bitboards and magic bitboards but that might require a huge code haul)